English speaking pharmacies in Tokyo

 When to fill your prescription: In Japan or abroad?

 If you are planning to move to Tokyo and considering whether or not to get your prescription filled in Japan or in your home country, here are a few things to consider.
+Please also refer to "Bringing Medication to Japan: What to Know Before You Travel".

 - There are some drugs that can often be obtained in other countries with a prescription that are illegal in Japan, so be careful when considering whether to fill a prescription abroad.
 Consult the Ministry of Health, Labor, and Welfare's guidelines for additional details.